If you’re like me, assignment feedback can depress the heck out of you! Sometimes I want to throw it away and never look at it again.

 4. Make a Table

 Tables are amazing for working through assignment feedback.
-They help you to sort out your thoughts and consider ways in which you can improve on your work.
+They help you to sort out your thoughts and consider ways in which you can improve your work.

 I follow a very simple format that I’ve used for years with great success.
 Whenever I write an academic paper for publication in journals I use this method – and let me tell you, the feedback in peer review is brutal!